rschristopher/ischristtrue.com/src/modern-views/index.md

 And there seems to be something to this, as there was a seismic shift in western culture, a rejection of past social norms, the start of the civil rights movement, Roe v Wade, Woodstock -- certainly it seems as if the culture prior to the famed hippy generation was distinctly different from everything that came afterwards.

-And yet, hindsight being 20/20, the fruits of that generation can be known.
+And yet, hindsight being 20/20, the fruits of that generation are known.
 There was an Altamont to every Woodstock, reactions to every revolution.
-The late 1960s counterculture gave way to the decadence and degeneracy that marked the following decades.
+The 1960s counterculture gave way to the decadence and degeneracy that marked the following decades.
-And despite the abysmal failures on every front, what we can see clearly is that the 1960s were the start of a parasitism in institutions starting with academia and then into political and corporate entities, degrading and weakening families and undermining the foundations of civilization.
+And despite the abysmal failures, what we can see clearly is that the 1960s were the start of a parasitism in institutions starting with academia and then into political and corporate entities, degrading and weakening families and undermining the foundations of civilization.
 We now see the normalization of relativism, an assault on truth itself.
 In fact, since the 1960s this parasitism has spread globally, and has noticeably accelerated.
 Every generation now feels they are at the verge of a new revolution, where their struggles will be the ones that mark the coming of something new.

-"Be on the right side of history", we'll tell ourselves.
-We imagine we are making the world a better place, and at this "pivotal" moment in history.
+"Be on the right side of history", we tell ourselves.
+We imagine we are making the world a better place.
+And that this is a "pivotal" moment in history.
-Whether it's a climate catastrophe, a population bomb, nuclear war -- it is always an existential crisis and the old world must die no matter the cost.
+Whether it's a climate catastrophe, a population bomb, or fear of a nuclear war -- it is always an existential crisis and the old world must die no matter the cost.
 And yet the consequences of our actions prove the opposite effect by our own naive moral standards.
-This is the spirit of our time, and while it has now festered into global parasitism, we can go urther back if we want to find where this began.
+This is the spirit of our time, and it has now festered into global parasitism.
+And yet we can go further back in order to find where this began.

 Let's consider the second world war;  concentration camps and genocide.
 Without a doubt this completely reshaped the world and was a definitive end of the old world, the beginning of the new.
 The twentieth century witnessed